 On 23 June 2016 the European Union was shaken by what may be described as a political earthquake.
-The potential loss of the EU’s second-largest net contributor and the world’s fifth largest economy is a thunderous wake-up call.
+The loss of the EU’s second-largest net contributor and the world’s fifth largest economy is a thunderous wake-up call.

 It is not just trade that is at stake.
-There are 3,000 German subsidiaries with 400,000 employees in the UK, and conversely the British have more than 2,500 in Germany and 250,000 staff.
+There are 3,000 German subsidiaries with 412,000 employees in the UK, and conversely the British have more than 2,500 in Germany and 267,000 staff.

-What changes Brexit may trigger cannot be determined at this early stage.
 British companies may consider establishing or expanding their presence in continental Europe and thereby remain within the EU.
 Likewise German companies, fearing loss of trade, may react similarly and open new or additional offices in the UK.

 Even if the rules change, business will continue.
 Whether the UK maintains free access to the single market or trade barriers are applied, one thing is certain: the voice of commerce shall prevail over that of politics.